 Other receivables are considered to have low credit risk as they are not due for payment at the end of the reporting period and there has been no significant increase in the risk of default on the receivables since initial recognition.
 Accordingly, for the purpose of impairment assessment for these receivables, the loss allowance is measured at an amount equal to 12-month ECL.
 The loss allowance for the amount due from subsidiaries of RM24,834,462 is measured at an amount equal to the lifetime ECL as there has been a significant increase in credit risk since initial recognition.
-In determining the ECL, management has taken into account the historical default experience and the financial position of the counterparties, adjusted for factors that are specific to the debtors and general economic conditions of these financial assets occurring, as well as the loss upon default in each case.
+In determining the ECL, management has taken into account the historical default experience and the financial position of the counterparties, adjusted for factors that are specific to the debtors and general economic conditions of the industry in which the debtors operate, in estimating the probability of default of each of these financial assets occurring, as well as the loss upon default in each case.
 There has been no change in the estimation techniques or significant assumptions made during the current reporting period.

-iii) Cash and bank balances (including fixed deposits)
+Cash and bank balances iii)